andrewgbliss/leetcode/README.md

 # Stack

 The stack data structure is a linear data structure that accompanies a principle known as LIFO (Last In First Out) or FILO (First In Last Out).

+# Recursion

+Dividing the problem into smaller sub problems and recursively call itself until all the problems are solved.

+Start with a base case so the recursion will end.
+If it doesn't end it will call an infinite loop.
+Diving the problem into smaller problems.

+# Traversing Linked Lists

+Head is the start of the list
+Current is the current pointer of the list